revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-14. What is the `del` keyword in python and explain with an example.
+14.What is the `del` keyword in python and explain with an example.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)